-After Taking in the sights of the fantastic 6th Avenue Decoration you can check out the fantastic Radio City Rockettes perform their iconic Christmas Spectacular.
+After Taking in the sights of the fantastic 6th Avenue Decoration you can check out the fantastic Radio City Rockettes performing their iconic Christmas Spectacular.
 Millions of people flock every year to watch the Christmas Spectacular show.
-While this epic precision dancing display may not be for everyone It is often high up on most visitors lists.
-With 5 shows a day, 7 days a week It’s not too hard to get in to see the show.
-However, it can be rather Pricy with Tickets starting at $46 but quickly escalating up to $400+ for the best seats expect to pay around $70-90 for GOOD seats!
+While this epic precision dancing display may not be for everyone, it is often high up on most visitor lists.
+With 5 shows a day, 7 days a week, It’s not too hard to get in to see the show.
+However, it can be rather pricey with Tickets starting at $46 but quickly escalating up to $400+ for the best seats.
+Expect to pay around $70-90 for GOOD seats!

 Ice skating has been a BIG Christmas time pastime in New York for decades.
-It’s almost synonymous with Christmas as turkey and trees!
+It’s almost as synonymous with Christmas as turkey, trees, and Eggnog!
 And New York has a number of places to get your skates on and enjoy the Ice.

 Most people say avoid The Rockefeller Rink as it is very expensive and very crowded.
 And of course, they are right but what better place could there possibly be to get your Christmas on?
 If you can’t justify the cost or want a more intimate setting, then the Bryant Park rink is actually free (You need to pay for skate rental if you don’t own skates though) and far less crowded.
 Wollman Rink in Central Park is a much larger rink with a lot more space and is well worth the trip for a fantastic setting.
 Really incredible in the snow if you are that lucky.

 - Bryant Park Rink – Free ($15-40 Skate Rental)

 - Wollman Rink Central Park – $12 – $19 Adults $6 Child $5 Seniors ($9 Skate Rental)*